 A New Study of Dietary Supplements Contaminated with Pharmaceuticals:

-California investigators discovered a shocking number of dietary supplement manufacturers have continued to adulterate their products with pharmaceutical ingredients (JAMA Network Open, Oct.
-12, 2018).
 The researchers reviewed the database of Tainted Products Marketed as Dietary Supplements.
 They found that the majority of such contaminated supplements were being marketed for sexual performance, weight loss or muscle building.

 Contaminated with Sildenafil (Viagra):

 Approximately 80 percent of these products contained one illicit ingredient; the remaining 20 percent contained two or more hidden drugs.
 The vast majority of tainted supplements sold for sexual enhancement contained sildenafil or a similar compound.
 This could be a problem, because sildenafil (also known by its brand name Viagra) can interact in dangerous ways with other medications.
-Men should not be taking it unknowingly, as this could put them at risk.
+Men should not be taking it unknowingly, since this could put them at risk.

 Contaminated with Sibutramine: